Mikezpo/Codewars/README.md

 ## Future plans for this repository
 I intend to invest more time in these Codewars challenges and progress in kyu difficulty.
-I'm currently at level 7, and I'm planning to progress into level 5.
+I'm currently at level 6, and I'm planning to progress into level 5.
-I'm also planning on investing in TypeScript and SQL in the near future.
+I'll be doing some Codewars challenges in TypeScript and SQL in the near future.